Skip to content

 According to ScienceDirect, most people can satisfy their needs from the synthesis of this vitamin by their own gut flora.
 At the same time, a prolonged use of antibiotics can lead to a biotin deficiency.
 So, be sure to talk to your doctor about testing your vitamin B7 levels after taking antibiotics for a long time.

-Despite having a normal biotin intake, about half of the pregnant women in the U.S. are marginally deficient.
+Despite having a normal biotin intake, at least a third of those pregnant in the U.S. are marginally deficient.
 The reason is unknown as well as its clinical relevance.
 Women lactating also have a mild deficiency.
-Talk to your doctor about getting your vitamin b7 levels tested.
-If you are deficient, ask him about supplementation and about increasing your dietary sources.
+See study.

 Eating raw eggs could cause a biotin deficiency.
 See why.

 Egg whites have avidin, a protein that binds to biotin from our dietary sources or to the biotin produced by our gut bacteria.
 This keeps us from absorbing this nutrient, leading to deficiency, known as “egg white injury.”
 Cooked egg whites do not have this protein so they don’t interfere with vitamin B7 absorption.
+More details.

 Biotin is often recommended for hair loss, but does it work?